glyh/on_pal/language/syntax.md

 // Types

 // `ok?` is defined as below:
-fn ok?(r: Result(_, _)) Bool {
+// _ means we don't care the thing within in pattern matching fn ok?(r: Result(_, _)) Bool {
   match r {
     Ok(_) -> true
     Err(_) -> false
   }
 }

+// or it can mean an anonymous function in expression:
+_.sum(3, 4) :: (float, ...).to(float)
+// TODO: design a workable type signature for varargs

 // The following if-expression has type int | string if { a = b = c }.ok? {